 Can Banixx help with sweet itch?

 Yes!
 Banixx gives instant relief to uncomfortable itching in the form of a non-specific cooling effect.
 More importantly, Banixx will assist in “repair” of damaged tissue and help fight any infection that may be present in the area.
-For severe cases of sweet itch, you may also need to consult your veterinarian for short term medication and/or consider keeping your horse in the stall during peak biting times.
+Apply Banixx spray liberally to the area and pat it gently into the skin or, you may use large cotton balls to saturate the skin.
+Relief is immediate.
+For a final touch, allow the spray to dry, then apply Banixx Wound Care Cream that will stay in place as a medicated band-aid to protect the affected area.
+For severe cases of sweet itch, you may need to consult your veterinarian for a short term medication and/or consider keeping your horse in the stall during peak insect-biting times.

 This story from Jane and her horse Honeymoon